memelang-net/memesql5/memelang.md

 # Memelang v5

-Memelang is an concise query language for structured data, knowledge graphs, retrieval-augmented generation, and semantic data.
+Memelang is a concise query language for structured data, knowledge graphs, retrieval-augmented generation, and semantic data.

 ### Memes

-A meme comprises key-value pairs separated by spaces, starting with `m=int`, and ending with a semicolon.
-A meme is analogous to a relational database row.
+A ***meme*** comprises key-value pairs separated by spaces and is analogous to a relational database row.

 ```
 m=123 R1=A1 R2=A2 R3=A3;